HeroesToolChest/HeroesDataParser/README.md

 dotnet heroes-data -h
 dotnet-heroes-data -h
 ```
-If you download one of the zip files, run the following command from the extracted directory:
+If one of the zip files was downloaded, run the following command from the extracted directory:
 ```
 dotnet heroesdata.dll -h
 ```